janstrm/narrator/README.md

     - Create a new voice in ElevenLabs.
     - Get the voice ID using their [Get Voices API](https://elevenlabs.io/docs/api-reference/voices) or by clicking the flask icon next to the voice in the VoiceLab tab.
     - Add the voice ID to the `.env` file.

+    Please ensure that you only use voices for which you have the legal rights and permissions.
+Unauthorized use of voices may infringe on intellectual property rights and privacy laws.

 ## Running the Project